AFP logo at EBB Canberra

 Other minor driving or traffic offences, including but not limited to low to mid‐range speed (less than 25 km per hour over speed limit), using a mobile phone, not wearing a seatbelt

-1-year exclusion recommended from most recent offence if an applicant has 3 or more minor traffic offences across the last 3 years
+1 year exclusion recommended from most recent offence, if an applicant has five or more minor traffic offences across the last three years

-2-year exclusion recommended from the date of most recent offence if an applicant has 3 or more minor traffic offences in the last 12 months
+2 year exclusion recommended from the date of most recent offence, if an applicant has four or more minor traffic offences in the last 12 months

-Consideration for exclusion if total of minor offences is excessive (that is, exceeds total years of driving)
+Consideration for exclusion if total of minor offences is excessive i.e. exceeds total years of driving

 Full traffic history